yousefkotp/Egyptian-Arabic-ASR-and-Diarization/Documentation/Diarization_README.md

 ## <a name="experiments-callhome"></a> Experiments on callhome test data
-We constructed different experiment to converge to the best combinations and configurations for our pipeline
+We constructed different experiment on callhome testd ata to converge to the best combination and configuration for our pipeline.

 <table>
   <tr>